Cobrettie/notes/topics/javascript.md

   - these values are known as arguments
   - the function receives the arguments as parameters, in the order they were called
 - this is worth repeating, <strong>arguments are values that are passed into a function, the function receives the arguments as parameters</strong>
+- Functions create their own scope
+  - 2 types of scope in JavaScript
+    - Global
+    - Local
+- Functions are simply a set of instructions to complete a task
+- Functions are a Type in JS, just like bolean, number, string, etc

 ### The return statement